Junior & Youth Requirements

 Cycling BC Athlete Assistance Program

-The focus of BC AAP funding is for those athletes who are in the position to compete for Team BC at the Canada Games and who are not yet receiving Sport Canada Athlete Assistance Program funding (S1/S2 carding levels).
+The focus of CBC AAP funding is for those athletes who are in the position to compete for Team BC at the Canada Games and who are not yet receiving Sport Canada Athlete Assistance Program funding (S1/S2 carding levels).

 Be sure to email Tara with the following after submitting your application online: